CardinalWolsey/bus_route_mapper_done_right/README.md

 This will return an array of geojson bus route objects that cross within the given radius (in meters) of the given location.
 The sample query above will return all bus routes that pass within 200 meters of 47.6244° N, 122.31° W.

 #### Example Response
+(The geometry property has been suppressed for brevity and clarity)

 ```
 [